Skip to Content

 The French word puisque is a combination of the words puis (then) and que (that).
 Puis comes from the Latin word postĕā (afterwards) and que comes from the Latin word quĭă (because).

 For all of the following example sentences, you’ll see that there is some sort of logical reason or argument following the word puisque.
-For example: puisque A, then logically B. As mentioned above, puisque can translate to since, because, as and seeing as.
+For example: puisque A, then logically B. As mentioned above, puisque can translate to both ‘since’ and ‘as’.

 Tu peux rentrer chez toi puisque tu ne te sens pas bien.